-Good news is you can definitely still eat and drink properly the same as before.
+Good news is, you can definitely still eat and drink properly the same as before with a tracheostomy.
 There’s a couple of things to watch out for though.

 I’ve found it takes longer to chew food.
 It feels to me like an automatic response from the body; because swallowing is not as effective, food needs to be chewed more.
 As it takes longer, your food can go cold quicker too which can put you off finishing it.